Flagrant Understaffing Causes Horrific Death in Kaiser ER Waiting Room

 Posted December 2, 2024

-Kaiser Vallejo ER nurses had adamantly protested the understaffing of full-time nurses at their 52-bed ER.
-Many nurses followed up their verbal notices of unsafe conditions by filing a union form, “Assignment Despite Objection.”
-The “ADO” form states: “As a patient advocate, in accordance with the California Nursing Practice Act… today’s assignment is unsafe and places my patients at risk.
+Kaiser Vallejo ER nurses adamantly protested the understaffing of full-time nurses at their 52-bed ER.
+Many followed up their verbal notices of unsafe conditions by filing a form that documented the unsafe conditions, “Assignment Despite Objection.”
+The “ADO” form states: As a patient advocate, in accordance with the California Nursing Practice Act… today’s assignment is unsafe and places my patients at risk.
 As a result, the facility is responsible for any adverse effects on patient care.
 I will under protest attempt to carry out the assignment to the best of my ability.”

-Horrifying Circumstances Awaited Kaiser Patient Francisco Delgadilla-Machuca
+Ominous Conditions Awaited Patient Francisco Delgadilla-Machuca

 His son shared what he saw: “There were a lot of people in the waiting room; to be honest, none of them seemed like they were as distressed as my father was.
 He was holding tight on his shirt, where his heart was.
 He was struggling to sit on, uh, the chair.
 He kept moving around.
 He was lying down on the floor.”